usfngm/tekton-catalog/kubernetes-service/README.md

 * **cluster**: (optional) The Cluster PipelineResource that will be updated as output of this task.

+## iks-contextual-execution

-## Kubernetes Contextual Execution helper task
+Kubernetes Contextual Execution helper task

-### Context - ConfigMap/Secret

-  The task expects the following kubernetes resources to be defined:

-* **Secret cd-secret**

-  Secret containing:
-  * **API_KEY**: An IBM Cloud Api Key use to access to the IBM Cloud Container registry service (https://cloud.ibm.com/iam/apikeys)

-  See [sample TriggerTemplate](./sample/listener-kubernetes-service.yaml) on how to create the secret using `resourcetemplates` in a `TriggerTemplate`

 ### Parameters